 This is a great composition technique for highlighting the subject of the photo while also including a bit of context to tell the viewer what the photo is about.

-Both photos show how foreground composition can be used in photos for different impact.
-On the left the rows of strawberries bushes act as leading lines in the foreground to the little girl.
-By changing position and photographing her over a row of strawberries with another row behind her it creates layers and completely changes the image.
+Both photos show how to use foreground composition in photos for different impact.
+On the left, the rows of strawberries bushes act as leading lines in the foreground to the girl.
+By changing position and photographing her over a row of strawberries, with another row behind her, it creates layers and completely changes the image.